Home

 Controlling Food Cravings

-Controlling food cravings means that you need to avoid the high glycemic foods on these lists!
-High glycemic sugars in foods stimulate the appetite and lead to food cravings.
+Controlling food cravings means that you need to avoid the high glycemic foods on these lists.

 Food Lovers Diet